knpuniversity/symfony4/knpu/ep4-security/registration-auth.md

 redirect by using its `onAuthenticationSuccess()` method.

 Check it out: add two arguments to our controller.
-First, a service called `GuardAuthenticationHandler $guardHandler`.
+First, a service called `GuardAuthenticatorHandler $guardHandler`.
 Second, the authenticator that you want to authenticate through: `LoginFormAuthenticator $formAuthenticator`:

 [[[ code('63c5e4fe18') ]]]